boban100janovski/boban984.github.io/_drafts/OAuth2-ROPC-autentication-with-Angular2 .md

 }
 ```

-That's it, we are done setting up IdentityServer, start the AuthServer, type in the terminal `dotnet run` and go to [http://localhost:5000/.well-known/openid-configuration](http://localhost:5000/.well-known/openid-configuration)
+That's it, we are done setting up IdentityServer, let's start it, run `dotnet run` in the terminal and go to [http://localhost:5000/.well-known/openid-configuration](http://localhost:5000/.well-known/openid-configuration)
 if you see the JSON (so-called discovery document) then all went fine.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/posts/OAuth2-ROPC-autentication-with-Angular2/discoveryDocument.jpg){: .align-center}

 ## Creating the API

+With the IdentityServer all done, it's time to create a very simple API using ASP.NET Core MVC.
 Open the terminal and go to the "ROPCDemo" folder, again we will use Yeoman to scaffold our API project, run `yo aspnet`.

 Go down in the project options and select "Web API Application", name the project "API", after the project has been created